KPCOFGS/BetBuddy/README.md

 ```
 * To download the repository without git, please follow these [instructions](doc/download_without_git.md) here.

+## Documentation
+* For Software Requirements, Progress Report or any other documents, please visit [docs](docs/) folder
 ## License

 This repository is license under the Unlicense, see [LICENSE](LICENSE) for more detail.